Activist Explorer Newsletter, by Juliana Barnet

 Eleven Guesses

-Here are some speculations about why fiction centered on activism, activists, and social justice movements, is sparse, marginalized and, when it does exist, often unkind to the activists it does depict.
+Here are some speculations about why fiction centered on activism, activists, and social justice movements, is sparse, marginalized and, when it does exist, often unkind to activists.

-11. The CIA has done its part very effectively in ensuring that aspiring writers stay away from fiction portraying social change.
+Contemporary writing in English has been depoliticized for years, steering aspiring writers away from fiction portraying social change.
 According to cultural critic Annie Levin, during the Cold War, the CIA funded “literary magazines worldwide through the Congress for Cultural Freedom,” with numerous connections to organizations, magazines and creative writing programs whose purpose was to depoliticize the writing of fiction.
 (Levin, op.cit.
-I highly recommend this article, as well as the many revealing links the author includes.)
+I highly recommend this article and the many revealing links the author includes.)
+The recent racial justice upheavals have made a difference in foregrounding the importance of inclusive language and authenticity in representation, but depiction, on the page, of activism and social movements continues to be minimal.

 The Fiction Featuring Activists List